We can review, draft, and negotiate contracts. Your legal rights will be enforced.

 A well-written construction contract is vital for construction projects.
 Some legal issues and building disputes are caused by inconsistencies and unclear statements in construction contracts, so contract must be carefully reviewed before starting a building project.

 A specialist building and construction lawyer can review your construction contracts for you.
 He can go over the whole document, summarise key points, and then advice in writing the contract so that it will be in your best interest.
 By getting the correct legal advice early on, you can be sure about what you are getting into and avoid pitfalls that people who want to take advantage of you might have set out.

 Our specialist construction law firm only works on Sydney construction law matters.
 We have over 10 years of experience and have worked on various types of cases.
 You can be confident that you will be getting the right legal advice.

 We will look into every single detail in your construction contract.
-We will make sure to explain it to you in terms that your would understand.
+We will make sure to explain to you in terms that you would understand.
 We can advice you on what details can be added or eliminated in the construction contract.

 We can tell you the important aspects you should include in your terms and conditions.
 We can make sure that changes in your contract will still be in your best interest.

 We can assure you that your rights, as well as the rights of the other party, and obligations are clearly stated in and protected by the construction contract.
 With a carefully reviewed and drafted contract, we can assure that you and your client are able to reach a fair agreement.